3kh0/ext-remover/README.md

 ![image](https://user-images.githubusercontent.com/58097612/207386423-e6aa2095-d92d-44a8-a3d6-e42066bdf34e.png)

-The screenshot below was preformed on `108.0.5359.75` (Official Build) (64-bit) on the stable channel.
-This has been tested and does work but has varying levels of success, you will need access to inspect element, more specifically, console.
+The screenshot below was performed on `108.0.5359.75` (Official Build) (64-bit) on the stable channel.
+This has been tested and does work but has varying levels of success, you will need access to inspect elements, more specifically, console.

-1. Open this on your chromebook:
+1. Open this on your Chromebook:
 ```
 chrome-extension://gndmhdcefbhlchkhipcnnbkcmicncehk/manifest.json
 ```